gojek/clickstream-web/docs/reference/methods.md

 clckstrm.start();
 ```

-### **destroy**
+### **free**

 Releases all the resources used by the Clickstream instance.
-Destroy makes sure all the existing events are sent to Raccoon before closing resources.
-Destroy has no side effects i.e. events can be dispatched after destroy call and additional step is required for that.
+All the existing events are sent to Raccoon before closing resources.
+There are no side effects, events can be dispatched after destroy call and no additional step is required for that.

 #### **Arguments**